SasView/sasview/sasview/README.txt

           safest to uninstall old version prior to installing new version anyway.

     3.3- MAC:
+        - Application normally starts up hidden.
+Click icon in Dock to view/use application.
         - multiprocessing does not currently work on MAC OS

     3.4- Linux: